 HopKids: Children’s Center

-This practicum provides students the opportunity to learn, play, and interact with children receiving treatment in over 20 different specialties including dermatology, endocrine, GI, immunology, urology, plastics, and hematology.
+HopKids- Children’s Center is a non-credit S/U practicum that provides students the opportunity to learn, play and interact with children receiving treatment in over 20 different specialties including dermatology, endocrine, GI, immunology, urology, plastics and hematology.
 Students will volunteer in outpatient clinics at the Johns Hopkins Children’s Center where they will encourage and provide play and participate in a variety of activities including art projects, coloring, board games, and reading.
 Students will gain valuable clinical experience and be exposed to a wide range of children with a variety of diseases/illnesses.

-This practicum has the option for variable credits: 1 credit equals 5 shifts, 2 credits equals 10 shifts and 3 credits equals 15 shifts.
-Shifts are Mondays 1 p.m.-3 p.m., Tuesdays 10 a.m.-noon, Wednesdays 1 p.m.-3 p.m. and Thursdays 10 a.m.-noon throughout the semester.
-Students will sign up for shifts on a first-come, first-serve basis after the mandatory orientation.
+Shifts are Mondays 1pm-3pm, Tuesdays 10am-12pm, Wednesdays 1pm-3pm, Thursdays 10am-12pm and Fridays 10am-12pm throughout the semester.
+Students MUST attend a mandatory orientation and a mandatory exit session held on the Homewood campus.
+Students will sign up for 5 shifts on a first-come, first-serve basis after the mandatory orientation.
 There is a maximum limit of how many students may sign up per day.
-Students must attend a mandatory orientation and exit session at the beginning and end of the semester that will be held on campus.
 Volunteer shifts will take place at outpatient clinics in the Rubenstein Child Health Building.
 Transportation will be provided by the JHMI shuttle.